dave-carter-uk/Azure-Automation/README.md

 # Azure-Automation
-Automate Start/Stop/Check of SAP systems running in Azure
+Automate Start/Stop/Check of VM's and applications running in Azure